damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 }
 ```

-## Updating the player's position on the faith track
+## Updating the position on the faith track

 ```
            ┌────────┒                      ┌────────┒